HarshitRoy812/global-weather-analysis/README.md

 # GLOBAL WEATHER ANALYSIS

 ## PROBLEM STATEMENT
 For travelers planning their next adventure, knowing which countries offer the best weather conditions can greatly enhance their experience.
-However, with countless destinations worldwide, it's challenging to pinpoint the top choices without comprehensive data analysis.
+However, with many destinations worldwide, it's challenging to pinpoint the top choices without the use of data analysis.
-This project aims to develop a simple yet effective solution to identify the top five countries with the most favorable weather conditions for travel, leveraging readily available weather data.
+This project aims to develop a simple yet effective solution to identify the top five countries with the most favorable weather conditions for travel.
 ## KEY OBJECTIVE
 To find out the top 5 countries that are best suited for their weather conditions throughout each season.